 So what could a poached egg be put on top of tomorrow?
 Since today is St. Patrick's Day, there might be a chance that somebody might want to make hash out of left over corned beef.
 Every Irish family has their own method of making corned beef.
 My dad, whose name was Patrick, would actually wrap a brick in foil and place it on top of a baking brisket.
-I came up with my version several years ago and, although it is not polite to brag, a former boyfriend of Jennifer's said it was the best corned beef he ever had.
 But, although I've included my recipe for corned beef brisket here, the real star of this post is the hash made out of leftovers.
 This one is made with sweet potatoes which blend so well with the savory, slightly salty meat, Dijon mustard and the hint of thyme.
 It is just delicious with a poached egg on top and is really such a special treat, perhaps this hash made with left overs should be served for a weekend brunch instead!

 Ingredients for Four Servings of Sweet Potato Corned Beef Hash: